Social Interaction Lab

 Robert Hawkins

 Robert is interested in the cognitive mechanisms that allow people to flexibly communicate, collaborate, and coordinate with one another in social interactions.
-He received his PhD from Stanford University in 2019 and was a C.V.
-Starr Fellow at the Princeton Neuroscience Institute prior to starting at UW-Madison in 2023.
+He received his PhD in Psychology from Stanford University in 2019 and was a C.V.
+Starr Fellow at the Princeton Neuroscience Institute prior to starting as an Assistant Professor of Linguistics at Stanford in 2024.

 • Post-Doctoral Scholar